 Unusually for the time, Francis Crossley operated a policy of paying women equal wages to men for doing the same job.
 Many of the Crossley family values were inspired by their Congregationalist faith.

-By 1862 Crossley & Sons was the largest carpet manufacturer in the world.
+John Crossley & Sons was the largest carpet manufacturer in the world by 1862.
 In 1864 the firm became a joint-stock company, with the primary aim of allowing its 3,500 employees to become shareholders.
 20 percent of the company was sold to the employees at preferential rates.
 They were perhaps the first large industrial employer to profit share with their employees.

 In 1868 John Crossley & Sons was the largest publicly quoted industrial company in Britain, with an ordinary share capitalization of £2.2 million (about £220 million in 2014).
 5,000 people were employed.
 By 1872 the company had annual carpet sales of £1.1 million, including exports to the United States valued at nearly £500,000.
 The buildings at Dean Clough Mill covered 20 acres, where concentration of production at a single site lowered costs.